Friedrich Böhm

-Friedrich Böhm (born 15 August 1885 in Harburg (Swabia) near Donauwörth, died 25 August 1965 in Munich) was a German actuarial and insurance mathematician and university lecturer.
+Friedrich Böhm (15 August 1885, Harburg (Swabia) near Donauwörth – 25 August 1965, Munich) was a German actuarial and insurance mathematician and university lecturer.
 During World War II, Böhm was conscripted into Group IV of Inspectorate 7 (Horchleistelle), an early cipher bureau and Signals intelligence agency of the German Army (Wehrmacht) (Heer), working to decode foreign Ciphers.
 He would later work in the successor organization: General der Nachrichtenaufklärung, in a similar role.